A smooth compactification of the space of genus two curves in projective space via logarithmic geometry and Gorenstein curves: Gorenstein curves over aligned admissible covers

-We construct a universal morphism $\widetilde{\mathcal C}\to \overline{\mathcal C}$ over $\widetilde{\mathcal A}_{2}$, where $\overline{\mathcal C}$ is a family of Gorenstein singularities (both isolated and ribbons).
+We construct a universal morphism $\widetilde{\mathcal C}\to \overline{\mathcal C}$ over $\TAt$, where $\overline{\mathcal C}$ is a family of Gorenstein singularities (both isolated and ribbons) with core of positive weight.
 We do so in two steps: first, a contraction informed by $\lambda$, producing a possibly non-Gorenstein curve.
-The image of the non-Gorenstein locus is contained in a divisor, which we name $\Do$ below.
+The image in $\TAt$ of the non-Gorenstein locus is contained in a divisor, which we name $\Do$ below.
 We complete the construction of $\overline{\mathcal C}$ by gluing in a portion of $\psi$ over this locus, thus producing a non-reduced structure along the fibres.